jhgarner/Xest-Window-Manager/README.md

 staying out of the `base/DoAll.hs` file.
 You'll see stuff like `Members '[Thing, Thing2, etc] m` in a few different files.
 Basically, that lets you operate in a monad that has the capabilities defined in the list.

+## Why not Wayland?

+X11 is a bit of a mess and Wayland is almost certainly better.
+I chose not to make a Wayland compositor because the Haskell tooling is extremely immature.
+This was my first foray into Linux window management and having to deal with all sorts of new technologies and lacking documentation would have been awful.

+The other reason I didn't pick Wayland is that I expect my window manager to be fairly flashy.
+On X11 I can use Compton to get really nice blurring, fading, vsync, and shadows.
+On Wayland I would have to write all of that code myself.
+Since I have Nvidia cards in my devices, I also have to deal with all of the problems they've created.

+For those reasons, Wayland seemed like too much to tackle.
+With that said, I am happy to work on making Xest more backend agnostic and adopting Wayland when it looks like there's a path forward for the tooling on Haskell.
+If someone knows that path, please share it with me.